armaaar/mini-router/README.md

     echo 'Hello ' . $name;
 }, "isLoggedIn");
 ```

-If the filter returned any value that if casted to boolean will be `false`, it will prevent the route handler from being dispatched.
-You can check `false` values from [PHP booleans documentation](https://secure.php.net/manual/en/language.types.boolean.php#language.types.boolean.casting)
+If the filter returns any falsy value, it will prevent the route handler from being dispatched.
+You can check falsy values from [PHP booleans documentation](https://secure.php.net/manual/en/language.types.boolean.php#language.types.boolean.casting)

 ### Filter Groups